takucnoel-endo/Code-Samples/Job Description Parsing.md

+## Overview
 This program will be able to extract all of the job information directly from word documents in a folder, by going through each files, and append the information into structured dataset.
 In addition, it will enable the user to parse any job descriptions by sub headers, as long as those subheaders to be parsed are specified.

 ## Module Import
 * pandas: This module is a very useful data science module for dealing with dataframes.
 I used this module to build a dataframe to store all raw text extracted from a document.